Civil society: Modern history

 Karl Marx followed the Hegelian way of using the concept of civil society.
 For Marx, the emergence of the modern state created a realm of civil society that reduced society to private interests competing against each other.
-Political society was autonomised into the state, which was in turn ruled by the bourgeois class (consider also that suffrage only belonged, then, to propertied men).
+Political society was autonomized into the state, which was in turn ruled by the bourgeois class (consider also that suffrage only belonged, then, to propertied men).
 Marx, in his early writings, anticipated the abolition of the separation between state and civil society, and looked forward to the reunification of private and public/political realms (Colletti, 1975).
 Hence, Marx rejected the positive role of state put forth by Hegel.
 Marx argued that the state cannot be a neutral problem solver.
 Rather, he depicted the state as the defender of the interests of the bourgeoisie.
 He considered the state to be the executive arm of the bourgeoisie, which would wither away once the working class took democratic control of society.

 The above view about civil society was criticised by Antonio Gramsci (Edwards 2004:10).
 Departing somewhat from Marx, Gramsci did not consider civil society as a realm of private and alienated relationships.
 Rather, Gramsci viewed civil society as the vehicle for bourgeois hegemony, when it just represents a particular class.
 He underlined the crucial role of civil society as the contributor of the cultural and ideological capital required for the survival of the hegemony of capitalism.
 Rather than posing it as a problem, as in earlier Marxist conceptions, Gramsci viewed civil society as the site for problem-solving.
 Misunderstanding Gramsci, the New Left assigned civil society a key role in defending people against the state and the market and in asserting the democratic will to influence the state.
 At the same time, neo-liberal thinkers consider civil society as a site for struggle to subvert Communist and authoritarian regimes.
 Thus, the term civil society occupies an important place in the political discourses of the New Left and neo-liberals.